 A third lane on I-540 westbound at the Capital Boulevard interchange

 The N.C.
-Department of Transportation will also study service roads and local connections to maintain access to properties along the corridor.
+Department of Transportation has also studied service roads and local connections to maintain access to properties along the corridor.

-The Capital Boulevard upgrade for Section A would be a design-build project.
-The design-build process allows NCDOT to hire a team of designers and contractors who are responsible for the design, right of way acquisition and project construction.
-The team might begin construction on one portion of the project while it finishes the design and right of way acquisition for others.
+The Capital Boulevard upgrade for Segment A would be a design-build project.
+The design-build process allows NCDOT to hire a team of designers and contractors who are responsible for the design, right-of-way acquisition and project construction.
+The team might begin construction on one portion of the project while it finishes the design and right-of-way acquisition for others.
 This usually results in faster completion of a project.